 - (optional) Feedback service consumer with energy related information in the NF profile.

 - (In case of SMF selecting UPF) The NRF provides SMF the NF profiles of the UPFs including additional Energy Information.

+NF service producers: registration at NRF of additional energy-related information in NF profiles

+All NFs: handling of energy state information in HTTP headers

 Service consumer NF:

+- Taking consideration of energy related information for 5GC NF selection.

-- (optional) includes NF discovery policy indication (e.g., score Metric or network mode) in the service discovery request.
+- (optional) includes energy related criteria (e.g., network operation mode and/or energy efficiency mode) in the service discovery request.

 SMF:

-- SMF selects the UPF by considering the Additional Energy Information, e.g., SMF selects the UPF that is not subject to energy related execution, or selects the UPF with lower possibility/priority subject to energy related execution if the selected SSC mode is SSC mode 1 of the PDU session.
+- SMF selects the UPF by considering the energy related information, e.g., SMF selects the UPF that is not subject to energy related execution, or selects the UPF with lower possibility/priority subject to energy related execution if the selected SSC mode is SSC mode 1 of the PDU session.

 OAM:

-- Configure NRF with Additional Energy Information.

 - Configure NRF with energy related NF discovery policy (e.g., score Metric)

+Editor's note: It is FFS whether the OAM can provision energy related information in the NF profile and energy related NF discovery policy to the NRF.
+The main approach considered is that NF register their information at NRF.